meutraa/mm/README.md

 * Online presence.
 * Message modification time set to message timestamp (allows system ordering by time).
+* Sending messages through named pipes.

 ###### Planned
 * Syncing all message history without gaps.
-* Sending messages through named pipes.

 ###### Unsure
+* Should messages be sent by creating files under an in directory instead of a fifo pipe?
 * Different treatment for notice and emote type messages.
 * Automatic file, image, and audio downloads.